abeisgoat/macro-sd/README.md

 ### (Optional) Using the SW0/SW1 Pins
 For the `SW0` and `SW1` these pins are optionally used to detect when a cart is inserted into the drive.
 We can use an Arduino to detect when one of these pins are pulled low (to ground).
+To do this first connect the SW1 pin to ground on your Arduino, then connect SW1 to a digital pin.

 ```c
 const int SW0Pin = 3;